marbybr/2AMV10---Group-17/README.md

 # 2AMV10, Group-17
 This project involves the development of a visual analytics tool based on the Dash library to allow for interactive visualization.
 The project includes the following tasks:
-- Loading our selected dataset regarding mental health into the `data_preperation.ipynb` notebook
+- Loading our selected dataset regarding mental health into the `data_preperation.ipynb` notebook.
-- Pre-processing the dataset
+- Pre-processing the dataset.
-- Saving the pre-processed dataset as `data_cleaned.csv`
+- Saving the pre-processed dataset as `data_cleaned.csv`.
-- Loading the cleaned data into `app.py`
+- Loading the cleaned data into `app.py`.
-- Filtering the data based on user-selected values in the dropdown menus
+- Filtering the data based on user-selected values in the dropdown menus.
-- creating a logistic regression model and using the filtered dataset and the model in combination with multiple dropdown menus to visualize the data and model that the user is interested in
+- creating a logistic regression model and using the filtered dataset and the model in combination with multiple dropdown menus to visualize the data and model that the user is interested in.

 For more information regarding the used dataset, [click here](https://www.kaggle.com/datasets/bhavikjikadara/mental-health-dataset)